About

 • Cut off the stems, and quarter all the figs. Place cut figs in a large bowl.

-• Add the sugar, honey, salt, lemon juice, orange zest, vanilla and orange blossom water and stir to combine well.
-Cover the bowl with plastic wrap and let it rest overnight (8 - 12 hours, or up to 24 hours).
+• Add the sugar, honey, salt, lemon juice, orange zest, vanilla and orange blossom water / vanilla and stir to combine well.
+Cover the bowl with plastic wrap and let it rest overnight in the fridge (8 – 12 hours, or up to 24 hours).
 Also place some teaspoons and tablespoons in the freezer as well.
 These will be used to test the jam consistency later.

-• When you’re ready to make the jam, place the softened figs in a large saucepan.
+• When you’re ready to make the jam, place the softened figs in a large saucepan along with everything else in the bowl.

 • Use a stick blender or a food mill to crush half or all of the fig mixture (leave some chunks for a chunky consistency).
 The more you blend the mixture, the smoother the final jam consistency.